-Estimates vary, but it is believed that around three-quarters of the taste of malt whisky comes not from from the malted barley, the water or the peat used in its initial production, but from the oak casks in which it is placed after distillation to be matured.
+Estimates vary, but it is often said that around three-quarters of the taste of malt whisky comes not from from the malted barley, the water or (even) the peat used in its initial production, but from the oak casks in which it is placed after distillation to be matured.

-The origins of current practice date back to a Royal Commission set up by the Government to decide what could, and could not, be called "Scotch Whisky" in 1908.
-The outcome was legislation passed in 1915 decreeing that in order to be called Scotch Whisky, malt (or grain) spirit had to be matured in oak casks for a minimum of three years.
+The origins of current practice date back to a Royal Commission set up by the Government to decide what could, and could not, be called "Scotch whisky" in 1908.
+The outcome was legislation passed in 1915 decreeing that in order to be called Scotch whisky, malt (or grain) spirit had to be matured in oak casks for a minimum of three years.
 This remains the case today.

-Trying to mature scotch whisky in brand new oak casks tends to produce a spirit that has unpleasant flavours.
+Trying to mature Scotch whisky in brand new oak casks tends to produce a spirit that has unpleasant flavours.
 So, bizarre though it sounds to those unfamiliar with the industry, Scottish distillers are completely dependent on oak casks that have first been used to mature another alcoholic drink somewhere else in the world.

 As a result Scotland is the destination of a constant flow of empty and dismantled bourbon casks from the USA, sherry and port casks from Spain, and burgundy and claret casks from France, to name just a few.
-Most casks used in Scotland are American white oak casks which were previously used to mature bourbon: while about a quarter are made of European oak and were previously used to mature sherry.
+Most casks used in Scotland are American white oak casks which were previously used to mature bourbon: while about a quarter are made of European oak and were previously used to mature sherry or other drinks.
 It's been estimated that there are 17 million second-hand casks currently in use in Scotland.
+(Continues below image...)

-Opinions differ, but it is thought that the chemical changes in the maturing whisky, and the tastes it acquires in the cask, are not attributable to anything left in the wood by the bourbon or the sherry.
-Instead, the key issues are whether the oak used is American or European, whether it was originally dried in the open air or in a kiln, and what changes have been made to the wood by the previous occupant of the cask.
-Bourbon and sherry affect casks in different ways, and leave different chemical components of the wood available to react with the whisky.
+Opinions differ, but it is thought that the chemical changes in the maturing whisky, and the tastes it acquires in the cask, are not wholly attributable to anything left in the wood by the alcoholic drink that was previously in the cask.
+Also very important is whether the oak used is American or European, whether it was originally dried in the open air or in a kiln, and what changes have been made to the wood by the previous occupant of the cask.
+Bourbon and sherry, for example, affect casks in different ways, and leave different chemical components of the wood available to react with the whisky.

-This implies that the active components of the wood in the cask can be "used up" during the maturation process: and they can.
-"First fill" casks (ie casks that have not been used to mature whisky before) are much in demand and can mature spirit more quickly.
+Over time the active components of the wood in the cask can be "used up" by the maturation process.
+"First fill" casks (i.e. casks that have not been used to mature whisky before) are much in demand and can mature spirit more quickly.
 Second and third fill casks add less to the scotch, and do so more slowly.
-And while charring the inside of casks can prolong their active life, those still capable of securely holding the liquid tend to be used for grain whisky after two or three fills of malt.
+And while charring the inside of casks can prolong their active life, those older casks still capable of securely holding the liquid tend to be used for grain whisky after two or three fills of malt whisky.